-Cogeneration, which is the simultaneous production of two different forms of energy (usually in the forms of heat and power) from a single energy system and source, is a highly efficient technique to provide electricity and heat to the industries and the national grid.
-Moreover, when biomass residues from wood and agro-industries are used as fuel for cogeneration, the plant becomes a renewable energy system which, in some instances, could replace the use of fossil fuel.
+Cogeneration, which is the simultaneous production of two different forms of energy (usually in the forms of heat and power) from a single energy system and source, is a highly efficient technique to provide electricity and heat to industries and the national grid.
+Moreover, when biomass residues from wood and agro-industries are used as fuel for cogeneration, the plant becomes a renewable energy system which, in many cases replaces the use of fossil fuel.
 The concept of cogeneration and its associated benefits have been proven in many regions of the world and modern technologies using high-pressure cogeneration systems exist in the global market.
+The Cogen for Africa Project will promote the concept of highly efficient cogeneration which applies to all types of fuels.
+However, at the initial stage of the Project duration, the focus will be on the use of residues (wastes) from sugar factories and other agro-industries.